AnassAI/Jumia-Spring-Scrape-/README.md

 # 🛒 Jumia Spring Scraper

-A Java Spring-based web scraping application that extracts product data from [Jumia.ma](https://www.jumia.ma) using **Jsoup** and follows a clean architecture with MVC, DAO, and service layers.
+A Java Spring-based web scraping application that extracts product data from [Jumia.ma](https://www.jumia.ma) using **Jsoup** and follows a clean architecture with MVC.

 ---